Effective Strategies 10 min read

 }

 For example, In traditional documentation, you would write a separate section for each API method, describing what it does and how to use it.
-OpenAPI takes a different approach by organising this information into a series of key-value pairs.
+OpenAPI takes a different approach by organizing this information into a series of key-value pairs.
 Each method has a set of properties that describe it, including request parameters and response codes.

 While JSON is the standard format for OpenAPI, you can also use YAML, a more straightforward markup language.
 It makes it even easier to create and edit OpenAPI documents.